 1. Plank pattern

 1-strip gives an intense wood feel.
 It's sawn from a single piece of wood and provides a natural appearance of wood, with knots and variations in color and grain.
 Most collections that use 1-strip are 7 1/2" wide x 5/8" thick x 86" long and cost the most.
 These all look the best in large rooms.
 (Founders, World, Craftsman, Bayside, Vinyard, Artisan, Sonata, Rugged and Unity)

 2-strip has more character because the strips are selected and arranged to give each plank a unique feeling.
 They usually cost less than 1-strip because they use shorter pieces with more variation in color and grade of wood.
 2-strip usually offers a cleaner look than 3-strip, and works well in large or small rooms.
 (American Naturals and American Traditionals)

 3-strip offers the widest range of design options.
 It has lots of variation in color because each plank is made of three strips of random lengths.
 It usually costs less than 1 and 2-strip because it uses much shorter pieces with a wide variety of color.
 (Harmony, Scandinavian Naturals, European Naturals, American Naturals, American Traditionals, World, and Tres)

 Dutch pattern (also called Tapis) is a classic looking floor that is reminiscent of traditional large estate homes.
 It has a unique repeating pattern with three short pieces running lengthwise separated by a perpendicular piece.
 This is also at the upper end price-wise.(Elegance Collection)

-TIP: If you like a 1-strip product but can't afford it, there's usually a similar look in a three strip version which costs less, or in a thinner collection such as the Sonata Collection.
+TIP: If you like a 1-strip product but can't afford it, there's usually a similar look in a three strip version which costs less, or in a thinner collection.